-Not only did they entail more incident-filled, special-effects-heavy scenarios in which his long-take-tending, deliberate storytelling style and particular talent for idiosyncratic mood pieces could not reign.
+Not only did they entail more incident-filled, special-effects-heavy scenarios in which his long-take-tending, deliberately paced storytelling style and particular talent for idiosyncratic mood pieces could not reign.
 (With an average shot length of 6.8 for Airbender and 4.99 for Earth, they were far below the early works and at the time his two films with the fastest cutting rate.)
-But for the first time the original ideas behind them were not his own and furthermore, he lacked total artistic control (the latter had already started to wane with The Happening).
+But for the first time the original ideas behind them were not his own and furthermore, he lacked total artistic control (that had already started to wane with The Happening).
 So The Last Airbender were post-converted to 3D against his will (some production background here) and Will Smith came up with the After Earth story and ultimately called the shots.
 Another personal connection was severed, as the first films not taking place in or around his hometown of Philadelphia.

-Both films were cut down rather severely compared to the original concepts, and they suffer (perhaps because of that) from an unrhythmic, somewhat awkward feel in early parts.
-Although far from uniformly mediocre, it is conceivable that these rocky beginnings (45 minutes for The Last Airbender, 30 minutes for After Earth) might have caused audiences (and not a few critics) to give up on the films and thus unable to fully appreciate them when they fully hit their stride.
+Both films were cut rather severely compared to the original concepts, and they suffer (perhaps because of that) from an unrhythmic, somewhat awkward feel in early parts.
+Although far from uniformly mediocre, it is conceivable that these rocky beginnings (45 minutes for The Last Airbender, 30 minutes for After Earth) might have caused audiences (and not a few critics) to give up on the films and thus unable to fully appreciate them when they hit their stride.

 Both received extremely hostile reviews (here and here, although this was par for the course at this stage) and are his only works with the ignominy of having a current IMDb score down in the fours (4.2 and 4.9).
 They are both considered flops, although world-wide they earned 319 million (131 domestic and 187 foreign) and 243 million (60 domestic and 183 foreign) respectively.
-Although with heavy promotion added in, the financial result cannot have been that bad.
+Although with heavy promotion added in, the financial result could not have been that bad.
 But it must have been very disappointing for a major star like Smith to have earned so little in the US.
 (All of the figures in this paragraph are from www.boxofficemojo.com.
 Figures per film and their detailed background can easily be accessed via this link.)